-Early mornings, late nights, no naps, gardens to weed, duck houses to build, Fall gardens to be planned, compost to mend, hen-house to be shoveling out, deep litter compost to be distributed, brush to be burned, and the list just continues.
-If homesteading has branded into my brain any 1 thing it’s how to manage a full schedule and multi-task while doing it, just like homestead mothers do!
+Early mornings, late nights, no naps.
+Gardens to weed, duck houses to build, fall gardens to be planned.
+Compost to mend, hen-house to be shoveling out, deep litter compost to be distributed, brush to be burned, and the list just continues.
+If homesteading has taught me one thing it’s how to manage a full schedule and multi-task while doing it, just like homestead mothers do!

-Emerson (my husband) works a full-time job that often starts around 6 AM and we have one car so I’ll often get up with him before it’s light out, drop him off to work, and then my day starts.
-Early mornings naturally come with homesteading, I think.
+My husband) works a full-time job that often starts around 6 AM and we have one car so I’ll often get up with him before it’s light out, drop him off to work, and then start my day.
+Early mornings naturally come with homesteading.

-In the beginning, I was so very horrible at this.
-I’d start different projects and become so overwhelmed by all of the things I had to do and feeling like they all needed to be done NOW.
+In the beginning, I was horrible at this.
+I’d start different projects and become so overwhelmed by all of the things I had to do, feeling like they all needed to be done now.
 Eventually, I slowed down, which is what this life is ultimately about, and realized that not everything has to be done right at that very moment.
-I learned how to properly manage my schedule and get all of the things done here at The Green Acre Homestead that must be done.
+I learned how to properly manage my schedule and get all of the things done here that must be done.

 And what a wonderful mothering characteristic patience is to have.